Movatterモバイル変換

 Marseille

-On 4 July 2022, Tudor was named as the next manager ofMarseille in the FrenchLigue 1.[29]
+On 4 July 2022, Tudor was named as the next manager ofMarseille in the FrenchLigue 1.[28]
+In the2022–23 UEFA Champions League, Marseille were knocked out after finishing bottom of their group, following a 2–1 home loss againstTottenham Hotspur.[29]

-On 1 June 2023, Tudor announced that he was to part ways with the French club at the end of the season, stating in an official press release of his'tiredness' with the club.[30]
+On 1 June 2023, Tudor announced that he was to part ways with the French club at the end of the season, stating in an official press release of his "tiredness" with the club.[30]
 Upon his departure from the club, Tudor had secured a third place finish in Ligue 1,[31] therefore guaranteeing Marseille a place in the2023–24 UEFA Champions League qualification stage.

 Coaching style

 Known for his forward-looking philosophy, Tudor seeks to impose an aggressive style of play in his teams.
-Describing his preferred style of play whilst manager of Marseille, he said “I want courageous and intensive football, not only uniquely based on the defence.
-I want people who come to the stadium to be entertained and not disappointed.”[34]
+Describing his preferred style of play whilst manager of Marseille, he said, "I want courageous and intensive football, not only uniquely based on the defence.
+I want people who come to the stadium to be entertained and not disappointed."[39]

 Career statistics